shivam-0510/shivam-0510/README.md

 # 💫 About Me:
-I'm currently working on Angular.<br>I'm currently learning DSA and OS.<br>Ask me about Java, and DSA.<br>
+I'm currently working on React.<br>I'm currently learning DSA and OS.<br>Ask me about Java, and DSA.<br>

 ## 🌐 Socials: